TempJannik/Wizard101-Trivia-Bot/README.md

 3. Python 3.6.4 - **Make sure to Check the "Add to PATH" box in the installation!** Other versions might work as well but this is the version developement was made on. https://www.python.org/downloads/release/python-364/
 4. Open cmd (Type Command Prompt in the windows search) and type **cd "YOUR PROJECT PATH HERE"** for example **cd "C:\Users\Jannik\source\repos\TriviaBot"**
 5. Now type **pip install -r requirements.txt**
+6. Tesseract 5 - **Make sure to install it under C:\Program Files\Tesseract-OCR** https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe
-6. Chromedriver - I have supplied my chromedriver in this repository, however you may need to get another version depending on what version of Chrome you have.
+7. Chromedriver - I have supplied my chromedriver in this repository, however you may need to get another version depending on what version of Chrome you have.
 If the supplied does not work please do the following:
 - First, find out which version of Chrome you are using.
 Let's say you have Chrome 72.0.3626.81, you can do this in your Settings -> About Chrome.
 - Take the Chrome version number, remove the last part, and append the result to URL "https://chromedriver.storage.googleapis.com/LATEST_RELEASE_".
 For example, with Chrome version 72.0.3626.81, you'd get a URL "https://chromedriver.storage.googleapis.com/LATEST_RELEASE_72.0.3626".